pipehappy1/SES2020spring/README.md

 ## Unit 1: Introduction to Software Engineering and Git

+In the introduction to software engneering, we will cover the concept of software, software engineering, and software crisis.
+We also show the basic workflow of Git, the distributed version control system.

 ## Unit 2: Agile Programming

 We will have 2 parts in this unit.
 In the first part, we go through an agile method called Scrum.
 In this second part, we will talk about Python.